Fizzadar/pointlessramblings.com/posts/Luapress v3.2.md

 ### Watch

-I've wanted to support a `--watch` CLI argument for a long time - and now it's here.
-Running Luapress with `--watch` will cause it to watch for changes in `posts/`, `pages/` and your template (as of v3.2) and automatically build every time a change is detected.
+This has been [in planning](https://github.com/Fizzadar/Luapress/issues/6) a long time now; running Luapress with `--watch` will cause it to watch for changes in `posts/`, `pages/` and your template (as of v3.2) and automatically build every time a change is detected.
 This makes the write -> build -> check feedback loop much, much easier to manage.

 ### Mustache (v3.1)